micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-While he was still speaking, behold, a shining cloud [[^b]composed of light] overshadowed them, and a voice from the cloud said, This is My Son, My Beloved, with Whom I am [and [^c]have always been] delighted.
+While he was still speaking, behold, a shining cloud [composed of light] overshadowed them, and a voice from the cloud said, This is My Son, My Beloved, with Whom I am [and have always been] delighted.
 Listen to Him!